CMS Quality Measures: Overview and FAQ

 How Are CMS Quality Measures Developed?

 Quality measures are developed using a continuous and rigorous feedback loop.
 Prior to creating new measures, a team of quality developers will identify areas or topics that are important to healthcare stakeholders.
-They will then test out data collection corresponding to these areas and assess whether the data is:
+Then, they’ll test out data collection corresponding to these areas and assess whether the data is:

 Throughout this process, CMS will hold regular panels soliciting input from various healthcare stakeholders, patients, and families to assess what information is most useful to collect.
 This allows for diverse perspectives to guide the development process.